saugkim/LUT_Olio_2023spring/week11/submit11.md

 * date picker and additional info are optional feature here
 * today(current day) is default date-time and info is null, when there is no user input.
-* date can be modified when edit the shopping item later, after modification original date is not available therefore sorting by date is based on the modified date-time (not the original date).
+* date can be modified when edit the shopping item later, after modification original date is not available, therefore sorting by date is based on the modified date-time (not the original date).
 * I tried to figure out the meaning of aika(date of shopping??) here, I added sort of date-time information as a string.
 ```